Triple DES cryptography software

 Note that if your "triple DES" key is not exactly 192-bits long - i.e. exactly 24 bytes long, or 48 hexadecimal digits - then you do not have a valid triple DES key.

 The other 8 bits are meant to be used as error detecting or "parity" bits so, in principle, the validity of the key bit string can be checked (every byte should be of odd parity), but this is hardly ever done.
 Most people and most software packages, including CryptoSys API and CryptoSys PKI, do not bother to check the parity of the key and just ignore the state of the parity bits.
-Be careful, though, because this means that the keys represented by the following bit strings are treated as being equal, and will produce identical ciphertext output for the same plaintext input:
+Be careful, though, because this means that the keys represented, for example, by the following bit strings are treated as being equal, and will produce identical ciphertext output for the same plaintext input:

 0123456789ABCDEF FEDCBA9876543210 89ABCDEF01234567 0022446688AACCEE FFDDBB9977553311 88AACCEE00224466